-Yet he was a big deal, back in the day, truly one of the 20th century modernist tsunami-riders, wreaking havoc on the Catholic Church as she was torn from her true self and made a puppet for the passing Zeitgeist, and radical politics.
-In 2018, we are still floating amidst the wreckage, corpses, dirt, and chaos of that time.
+Yet he was a big deal, back in the day, truly one of the 20th century modernist tsunami-riders, wreaking havoc on the Catholic Church as she was torn from her true self and made a puppet for the passing Zeitgeist and radical politics.
+In 2018, we are still floating amidst the wreckage, corpses, dirt, pollution and chaos of that time.

 A Band Of Busy Clevers

-The break was with the past, personified by a ‘Medieval’ Pius XII: as he aged, he was minimized, shown in newspaper photos on his death-bed, displayed at the funeral after a (deliberately?) bungled embalming, and all but forgotten in the predestined scheme to elect the stealth-modernist, progressive socialist, & likely freemason Roncalli (John XXIII) to the papal throne.
+The break was with the past, personified by a ‘Medieval’ Pius XII: as he aged, he was minimized, mocked, dismissed, even shown in newspaper photos on his death-bed, and displayed at the funeral after a (deliberately?) bungled embalming.
+Pius was then all but erased & forgotten in the predestined scheme to elect the stealth-modernist, progressive socialist, & likely freemason Roncalli (John XXIII) to the papal throne.